arsenalscaffold.com Listed by dragonforce Ransomware Group

 What to do

-- Run a DoxxScan to map every link between your work emails, personal accounts, phone numbers, and real-world identity so you can see exactly what this breach connects to.
+- Run a DoxxScan to map every link between your work emails, personal accounts, phone numbers, and real-world identity so you can see exactly what this claimed breach connects to.

 - Rotate any password you used at Arsenal Scaffold or related vendor portals, then enable two-factor authentication through an authenticator app on every account where that password was reused.